withpulp/castmaker/README.md

  Edit export objects for templates in `data/templates`

  These objects are options for the containers and components used on the pages

+## Deployment

+Add your domain to `src/CNAME`

+To deploy to github pages run: `build:gh`

+Make sure you update your registrars DNS to point to github's IP